 Waste wood such as railroad ties and pallets often have unwanted metal and nails.

 Contaminates may also cause additional wear to grinder machine parts.

-The Discharge Belt on Peterson horizontal grinders is a cleated, single conveyor belt that moves materials, that has been passed through the grinding chamber, away from the machine into a stockpile.
+The Discharge Belt on Peterson horizontal grinders is a cleated, single conveyor belt that moves materials, which have been passed through the grinding chamber, away from the machine into a stockpile.
 The discharge belt length and height determines the stockpile size before it needing to be removed or the grinder repositioned.

-The optional feed chain return pans are used when the horizontal grinder is being used in an application when a perfect product is desired (when the slide gate is in the closed position) recirculating the unground material to be reduced again (or for easy cleanup).
+The optional feed chain return pan is used when the horizontal grinder is being used in an application when a perfect product is desired (when the slide gate is in the closed position) recirculating the unground material to be reduced again (or for easy cleanup).
 The pan I located underneath the hopper.

-The area under the crush roll at the maximum working lift height.
+The Feed Opening is the area under the compression roll at the maximum working lift height.
 This is the area that all material must pass under and through to enter the grinding chamber.
 It is generally measured height by width.